 \$ '000 2024 2023 (i) Assets held as investment property Investment property operating leases relate to a residential premise at Tumbarumba.
-Lease income relating to variable lease payments not dependent on an index or a rate 23 Operating lease expenses Direct operating expenses that generated rental income 2 3 (ii) Assets held as property, plant and equipment Council provides operating leases on Council buildings for the purpose of emergency services, health services, State Government Organisations and community groups.
-These leases have been classified as operating leases for financial reporting purposes and the assets are included as IPP&E. They have not been classified under AASB 140 Investment Property as they are held for strategic purposes.
-Lease income (excluding variable lease payments not dependent on an index or rate) 1,664 1,664 1,723 1,723
+Lease income relating to variable lease payments not dependent on an index or a rate 17 23 Total income relating to operating leases for investment property assets 17 23 Operating lease expenses Direct operating expenses that generated rental income 2 3 (ii) Assets held as property, plant and equipment Council provides operating leases on Council buildings for the purpose of emergency services, health services, State Government Organisations and community groups.
+These leases have been classified as operating leases for financial reporting purposes and the assets are included as IPP&E. They have not been classified under AASB 140

+Lease income (excluding variable lease payments not dependent on an index or rate) 1,664 1,723 Total income relating to operating leases for Council assets 1,664 1,723